 This will create an alert condition for any hosts that match those tags, allowing our infrastructure monitoring to automatically remove hosts that go offline and add new hosts to the alert condition if they match those tags.
 Alerts configured once for the appropriate tags will scale correctly across all future hosts.
 And know that you can also leverage existing alert policies for infrastructure alert conditions.

 The integration between APM and infrastructure monitoring lets you see your APM data and infrastructure data side by side, so you can find the root cause of problems more quickly, no matter where they originate.
 This allows users to view the performance relationship of your hosts and the applications running on them, allowing for quicker diagnosis of the issue and impact on the business' health.

 Use health maps to quickly spot any issues or alerts related to the health of your applications and how that connects to the supporting infrastructure.
 The first boxes starting from the top left are those that require your attention.

-Teams that use multiple New Relic capabilities find it useful to create a single dashboard to visually correlate the infrastructure’s health with application, browser and synthetics metrics.
+Teams that use multiple New Relic capabilities find it useful to create a single dashboard to visually correlate the health of their infrastructure with application, browser and synthetics metrics.
 That's where our data exploration features comes in.
-All the granular metrics and events collected by infrastructure monitoring are stored in New Relic, and are accessible to you immediately.
+All the granular data collected by infrastructure monitoring is stored in New Relic, and is accessible to you immediately.
 Having access to the raw metrics means you can run more custom queries using NRQL, and also create dashboards to share infrastructure metrics with your team.

 New Relic's software engineering team is constantly pushing out improvements and new features to improve your overall monitoring experience.
 In order to take advantage of all the awesomeness we're delivering, we recommend regularly updating to the latest version of the infrastructure agent.